Chart Color Schemes

 Bundaberg North - Gooburrum faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate stands at 12.0%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common among qualifications, with a rate of 9.1%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 39.2% of residents aged 15 and above holding them, including advanced diplomas (8.1%) and certificates (31.1%).
-A total of 24.5% of the population is actively engaged in formal education, comprising 8.9% in primary, 8.3% in secondary, and 2.7% in tertiary education.
+The area has university qualification rates of 12.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
+Trade and technical skills are prevalent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.1%) and certificates (31.1%).
+A total of 24.5% of the population is actively engaged in formal education, including 8.9% in primary, 8.3% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education